 Found 50 - 60 results of 128 programs matching keyword " exploratorium night life"

+In this video from NASA's Jet Propulsion Laboratory, an animation shows the major mission events of the Curiosity rover's landing on Mars.
 Virtual worlds have physics.
 In this exhibit a visitor knocks over a small domino which knocks over a larger domino and so on down an exponentially growing line of dominoes which all the while obey the laws of physics.
 Virtual Worlds are social spaces--music and dancing are ubiquitous, and so we made an exhibit that mixes a unique color for every avatar into a blend of colors when they dance together.
 Admit it: Hasn't the Godzilla inside you always wanted to grab the Golden Gate Bridge and shake it silly?
 Finally, you can.
 In honor of the iconic span's 75th birthday, Exploratorium exhibit developer Dave Fleming presents a dynamic model of the Golden Gate Bridge.
 What happens to the bridge during an earthquake?
 How about strong winds and heavy traffic?
 The model dances and wiggles realistically, displaying the same vibrational modes and motions that occur in the actual bridge.
 Beneath the 100-year-old piers that will soon house the new Exploratorium, highly specialized divers are working around the clock to repair and restore a part of the museum that most people will never see: the 1,200 concrete piles—sunk into the bay mud—that support the piers.
 Every winter, the Exploratorium’s Science of Cocktails event presents the artistry of master mixologists shaken with the science behind the craft.
 Guest mixologists will join us from popular San Francisco bars to mix delicious cocktails, while guests participate in interactive science experiments about alcohol, inebriation, hangovers, cocktail creation, and more.

 Music by Wayne Grim Dr. Frank Oppenheimer discussing the origins of the Exploratorium Explainer Programs.
 The waters of San Francisco Bay are making a dramatic comeback as workers slowly remove a 1950s-era paved deck from between Piers 15 and 17 on the historic Embarcadero, at the site of the Exploratorium’s new home.
 In early November 2011, the east bridge, dedicated to the Fries family by San Francisco philanthropist Bill Fries, was put in place, connecting the terrace of the new Pier 15 Bay Observatory building to the adjacent side of Pier 17.
 When the museum opens in the spring of 2013, this bridge will offer prime views of the City and the Bay.
 How do the America's Cup boats sail on just one hull?
 Why do they sometimes capsize?
 Exploratorium Senior Scientist Paul Doherty dives deeper into the physics of the America's Cup catamarans in "Sailing 102: Tip Don't Flip!"
 There are green sea turtles in San Diego Bay?
 Where did they come from?
 Do they really live over 100 years?
 Why is it important for scientists to keep track of these giant creatures, and how on earth do they do it?
 In this interview with ecologist Tomoharu Eguchi (NOAA Marine Fisheries Service) and ecology graduate student Sheila Madrak, we meet the sea turtles and explore these 'big' questions.
-The Southern California Coastal Ocean Observing System (http://sccoos.org/) gathers live data about winds, waves, surface currents, temperature, and water quality, and makes it available to everyone.
-In this piece, Oceanographer Art Miller tells us about this system, and about how America's Cup sailors can use this kind of data and modeling to improve their race performances.